Triamterene and Hydrochlorothiazide CapsulesPronunciation

 Triamterene and Hydrochlorothiazide Capsules Dosage and Administration

-The usual dose of Triamterene and Hydrochlorothiazide Capsules is one or two capsules given once daily, with appropriate monitoring of serum potassium and of the clinical effect.
-(See WARNINGS, Hyperkalemia.)
+The usual dose of triamterene and hydrochlorothiazide capsules, USP is one or two capsules given once daily, with appropriate monitoring of serum potassium and of the clinical effect (see

 How is Triamterene and Hydrochlorothiazide Capsules Supplied